 Credit risk is managed on a group basis.
 Credit risk arises from cash and cash equivalents and deposits with banks and financial institutions, as well as credit exposure relating to outstanding receivables and committed transactions.
-For banks and financial institutions, only independently rated parties with a minimum rating of 'A' are accepted.
+The Group has minimal credit risk with regards to its bank held deposits which are all held with reputable institutions.
 The Group has minimal credit risk in relation to its receivables.
 All sales are normally settled within 30 days of the issue of the invoice and existing customers have no record of default with the company.
 The maximum exposure to credit risk at the reporting date is the carrying amount of the receivables.
 Collateral is not held as security.